 Saturday, October 18, 6-9pm at the Andover Historical Society

 The year is 1912 and Henry Robinson, home owner of the Blanchard House has been murdered!
 Can you solve the crime?
 Limited to just 24 guests, each attendee will be assigned a character from Andover’s history and will receive a personalized character dossier.
 Guests will search for clues, gossip with the servants, and enjoy a sit-down dinner while trying to discover the identity of the murderer among their fellow guests. $60 members, $75 non-members.
-Register for this event by calling 978-475-2236.
-Online registration available September 24.
+Register for this event online or by calling 978-475-2236.
+Online registration now available!

 Locks in a Locket: Mourning Jewelry

 Tuesday, October 21 at 7pm at the Andover Historical Society

 Sarah Nehama will present a brief history of memorial jewelry from the 17th through the 20th centuries and show examples of how it relates to memento-mori and sentimental jewels.
 She will share examples of mourning items from historic collections, her own personal collection, and highlights from the Andover Historical Society’s holdings.
 Finally, Sarah will discuss how mourning customs changed after the turn of the 20th century, and why the industry declined.
 Questions will be welcomed after the presentation.
 Sarah is a fine jewelry designer and metalsmith working in Jamaica Plain, MA.
 She has been volunteering at the Massachusetts Historical Society cataloging and photographing their mourning jewelry collection since 2007. $5 members, $10 non-members.
 Register for this event online by calling 978-475-2236.
 Online registration now available.

 Friday, October 24, 7-10pm at the Andover Historical Society